Electromagnetic surface wave propagation in a metallic wire and the Lambert $W$ function: Sommerfeld's approximate solution

 \subsubsection{The larger solution}

-If we try to find the second solution of (\ref{eq:xlnxa}) in the interval $e^{-1} < x <1$ with $-e^{-1} < a < 0$ using the recursion relation (\ref{eq:first}), it may or may not converge and, if it converges, it will do so to the smaller solution.
-From (\ref{eq:xlnxa}), however, we see that there are two options to draw an iterative procedure of it: either $x_{n+1}\ln{x_{n}}=a$, corresponding to (\ref{eq:first}), or $x_{n}\ln{x_{n+1}}=a$.
-Sommerfeld realized that the second option provides a scheme to find the second solution of (\ref{eq:xlnxa}) in the interval $e^{-1} < x <1$ when $-e^{-1} < a < 0$.
+If we try to find the second solution of Eq.~(\ref{eq:xlnxa}) in the interval $e^{-1} < x <1$ with $-e^{-1} < a < 0$ using the recursion relation in Eqs.~(\ref{eq:first}), it may or may not converge and, if it converges, it will do so to the smaller solution.
+From Eq.~(\ref{eq:xlnxa}), however, we see that there are two options to draw an iterative procedure of it: either $x_{n+1}\ln{x_{n}}=a$, corresponding to Eqs.~(\ref{eq:first}), or $x_{n}\ln{x_{n+1}}=a$.
+Sommerfeld realized that the second option provides a scheme to find the second solution of Eq.~(\ref{eq:xlnxa}) in the interval $e^{-1} < x <1$ when $-e^{-1} < a < 0$.
 The recursion relation reads

 We employ again the contraction principle to prove that this recursion relation indeed converges to the right solution.